PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 I also wish that I had more data from sleeping less than say, 5 hours, where detrimental effects might be more obvious.
 However, I have enough trouble sleeping for a consistent 7 hours a night and not oversleeping.

 <b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 8.5 hours.
 More than this can impair that day's productivity <i>as well as</i> the next day's productivity.
-Not enough data to observe work from less than 6 hours of sleep.</b>
+Not enough data to observe work from significantly less than 6 hours of sleep.</b>

 ## Do hump-days truly exist?
 <img src = "/images/prod4.jpg" style="height:60%; width: 60%">